digital-archives/HISTGA1011/schedule/week_03.md

 {: .label .label-yellow }
 Due

-In class we will start the Week 3 activity, <a href="https://digital-archives.github.io/HISTGA1011/activities/corrupting_a_bitstream.html" target="_blank">Corrupting a Bitstream</a>.
+In class we will start the weekly activity, <a href="https://digital-archives.github.io/HISTGA1011/activities/corrupting_a_bitstream.html" target="_blank">Corrupting a Bitstream</a>.
 Submit your completed activity summary in Brightspace by Sunday night.

 {: .label .label-green }
 Read